trustoverip/egf-vlei-review/README.md

+The review window has passed and this repo is now archived.
+Thanks to everyone who reviewed.

 **Structure and background purpose of documents of the verifiable LEI (vLEI) Ecosystem Governance Framework For Trust over IP Member Review**